florianschanda/miss_hit/README.md

   A simple linter for MATLAB or Octave code, including MATLAB embedded inside Simulink models.

+* Code/Test traceability `mh_trace`

+  A simple tool to extrace tags from test and code to demonstrate requirements ttraceability.

 * Diff helper `mh_diff`

   A tool for diffing MATLAB code inside Simulink models.
 Note that